Jokelab/Assertive.Docs/Getting started.md

 - More information about variables can be found [here]({% link Language/Variables.md %}).

 ## Requests
-The following steps will show how to perform a simple HTTP GET request and extract some data from it We will demonstrate this with the publicly available [Starwars API](https://swapi.dev).
+The following steps will show how to perform a simple HTTP GET request and extract some data from it.
+We will demonstrate this with the publicly available [Starwars API](https://swapi.dev).
 - At the top of the file, insert the following two variables:
 ```assertive